openworm/OpenWorm/README.md

 **Running**

-1. Open a terminal and run `run-shell-only.sh`.
+1. Open a terminal and run `run.sh`.
-2. Run `DISPLAY=:44 python master_openworm.py`.
-3. About 5-10 minutes of output will display on the screen as the steps run.
+2. About 5-10 minutes of output will display on the screen as the steps run.
-4. The simulation will end.
+3. The simulation will end.
 Exit the container with `exit` and run `stop.sh` on your system to clean up the running container.
-5. Inspect the output in the `output` directory.
+4. Inspect the output in the `output` directory.

 **Advanced**

-Try the following to play around with the system:

-* Before the main run command try `export DURATION=50` if you want to run a 50 millisecond simulation that captures the time period in the video.
-You can use any arbitrary number here that you like.
+***Arguments***

+* -d [num] : Use to modify the duration of the simulation in milliseconds.
+Default is 15.
+Use 50 to run for time to make full movie above.

+***Other things to try***

+* Open a terminal and run `run-shell-only.sh`.
+This will let you log into the system before it has run `master_openworm.py`.
+From here you can inspect the internals of the various checked out code bases and installed systems and modify things.
+Afterwards you'll still need to run `stop.sh` to clean up.
 * If you modify what gets installed, you should modify Dockerfile.
 If you modify what runs, you should modify `master_openworm.py`.
 Either way you will need to run `build.py` in order to rebuild the image locally.
 Afterwards you can run normally.

 Documentation